 A good example is Mongraal’s second PC:

 Mongraal dedicates his second PC to streaming.
 So his first PC can handle the gaming requirements.

-So he can stream to the highest quality to his viewers.
-And play Fortnite with the highest possible FPS.
+Therefore, he can stream to the highest quality to his viewers while playing Fortnite with the highest possible FPS.

 Here are the rest of Mongraal’s peripherals: